-I’ve been a programmer for many moons (about 13 yrs now).
+I’ve been a programmer for many moons (about 15 yrs now).
 I founded PXL Designs, LLC in December ’06 and have been going at it full time on my own since then.
-I quickly found out I was spoiled during the Internet-boom, I missed the days of nerf gun fights and wearing shorts to work, so I decided it was time to strike out on my own and be adventurous.
+I’ve worked as an Independent Contractor for Fortune 500 companies on large teams, and start-ups alike.

 Currently, I’m enrolled at Old Dominion University to finish my Bachelor’s Degree in Computer Science ~ go Monarchs!
 I’m an Adobe Certified Expert in Flex 4, as well as a Flex Community Champion.
 I’ve written articles and sample Flex applications for the Adobe Developer Connection, and Zend Developer sites.
 For me, programming is what I love to do, so I’m fortunate to have made a career and started a business in a field that interests me.

-You can find some good Flex/AS3/AIR code and info here as well as some good laughs, complete nonsense, and late night ramblings as advertised.
+You can find some useful code and info here as well as some good laughs, complete nonsense, and late night ramblings as advertised.

-When I’m not coding, I’m playing guitar (real guitar, not Guitar Hero, which I stink at), reading, writing, drawing, building something with my hands, grilling, playing with the dog, mountain biking, or getting frustrated with the PS3.
+When I’m not coding, I’m playing guitar (real guitar, not Guitar Hero, which I stink at), reading, writing, drawing, building something with my hands, grilling, playing with the dog, mountain biking, fishing, or getting frustrated with the PS4.

-Below is a list of articles and samples I’ve written or worked on recently:
+Below is a list of articles and samples I’ve written or worked on for Adobe and Zend: